 Miami Dangerous Drugs Lawyer

-While the majority of prescription drugs are safe and effective, occasionally the severe economic pressures of the pharmaceutical industry cause manufacturers to cut corners that can harm the consumers who use the drugs.
-Such pressures may lead a drug manufacturer to minimize the information about a drug’s side-effects or to avoid recalling a drug that has injured persons who used it.
+While the majority of prescription drugs are safe and effective, occasionally, the severe economic pressures of the pharmaceutical industry cause manufacturers to cut corners that can harm the consumers who use the drugs.
+Such pressures may lead a drug manufacturer to minimize the information about a drug’s side effects or avoid recalling a drug that has injured persons who have used it.

 Also, problems inherent in prescription drug manufacturing and marketing can lead to trouble.
 Some of the more common problems include the following:

-- Contamination of a drug during the manufacturing process; and
+- Contamination of a drug during the manufacturing process

 Driven by great economic pressures and the need to make a profit, unfortunately, some pharmaceutical manufacturers engage in the following practices that can result in dangerous drugs reaching consumers:

-- Failing to recall some drugs, even though those drugs have serious, harmful side-effects that have hurt the persons using them; and
+- Failing to recall some drugs, even though those drugs have serious, harmful side effects that have hurt the persons using them

-As you can see, the existence of dangerous drugs in the marketplace is a serious public health threat that can cause serious injuries, and even fatalities, to consumers who take those dangerous drugs.
-Under Florida law, if you have been harmed by a dangerous drug, you may be entitled to recover damages from the drug’s manufacturer.
+As you can see, the existence of dangerous drugs in the marketplace is a serious public health threat that can cause serious injuries to and fatalities of consumers who take those dangerous drugs.
+Under Florida law, if you have been harmed by a dangerous drug, then you may be entitled to recover damages from the drug’s manufacturer.

 If you or a loved one has been hurt by a dangerous drug, please seek appropriate medical attention right away.
-Then please call us at 305-372-0123 (local) or 866-769-0123 (toll-free) for a consultation about your case.
-You can also contact us online via e-mail to schedule your consultation.
+Then please contact us at Kaire & Heffernan, PLLC, by calling 305-376-7860 for a consultation about your case.
+You can also contact us online to schedule your consultation.
 At no charge to you, you can tell us about the dangerous drug and how it has harmed you or your loved one.
 We will then explain to you how the legal system may work in your case.